mybb/docs.mybb.com/1.8/install/database-restore.md

 * PostgreSQL (In this demonstration, PhpPgAdmin will be used)

+In the following instructions Linux CentOS 7 will be used, so commands may differ.

 ## MySQL Database Restore

 1. Once logged into PhpMyAdmin, select your database from the side-menu on the left.